-Coach's Outside Director retainers in effect during fiscal year 2017 were as follows:
+Tapestry's Outside Director retainers in effect during fiscal year 2018 were as follows:

-Compensation Element Annual Amount (\$) Received by: Basic annual retainer 90,000 All Outside Directors Annual equity grant value (1) 150,000 All Outside Directors Audit Committee Chair annual retainer 30,000 Mr. Denton HR Committee Chair annual retainer 30,000 Ms. Kropf GN Committee Chair annual retainer 20,000 Mr. Zeitlin Non-executive Chairman of the Board retainer 150,000 Mr. Zeitlin
+Annual Amount Compensation Element (\$) Received by Basic annual retainer 90,000 All Outside Directors Annual equity grant value (1) 150,000 All Outside Directors Audit Committee Chair annual retainer 30,000 Mr. Denton HR Committee Chair annual retainer 30,000 Ms. Kropf GN Committee Chair annual retainer 20,000 Mr. Zeitlin Non-executive Chairman of the Board retainer 150,000 Mr. Zeitlin

 (1) The annual equity grant to our Outside Directors is fixed at approximately \$150,000, with 50% of the value of the award made in the form of stock options and 50% made in the form of RSUs.
-These awards vest in full one year from the date of grant, subject to the Director's continued service until that time.
+These awards vest in full one year from the date of grant, subject to the Director's continued service until that time ownership to be achieved within five years of the date an Outside Director is appointed to the Board.
+Ownership includes shares owned, deferred stock units, and shares equivalent to the after-tax gain on vested, unexercised, in-the-money stock options.